Getting Started with: Git, GitHub, and GitHub pages

 $ git commit -m "added example changes to the README file"

-1. Then finally send the update to GitHub
+12. Send the update to GitHub

 $ git push

 Both your local and the GitHub versions of your repo will keep track of the sequence of commits you’ve applied, making it easier to roll back your changes at any time.
-You’ll notice that GitHub treats README.md as a special file—it renders it into a nice page, similar to a website’s index page, that represents the first thing a user sees when they look at your repo.
+You’ll notice that GitHub treats README.md as a special file—it renders it into a nice landing page, similar to a website’s index page, that represents the first thing a user sees when they look at your repo.
 Usually we want to put a description of the repo, dependencies, and a minimal working example into the README.md—although sometimes the README contains full documentation, graphics, etc. The Google Jax repository is a great example.
 Rather than HTML, the markup language used for README files is Markdown, which is like a blend of HTML and LaTeX with lighter syntax than either one.
 You can learn more from the Markdown guide or by looking at the unrendered version of this course’s own README file

 You might have local files that you don’t want to appear in your public repo.
 For example, in the course repository I have solution files, as well as personal files like cached data, that I don’t want to appear on GitHub.
 For files of this nature, it’s usually a good idea to create a file called .gitignore in the top-level repository of your local repo.
 This specifies files or patterns that should be ignored.
 See the gitignore documentation as well as the one I’m using for the course repo